-and New PD? fields on the Risk Assessment.

 The federal government requires a single audit when the grantee receives $750,000 or more in federal funds.
 Although our limited resources do not allow us to capture all federal funding for all grantees, we know the single audit is a requirement when the GTSC provides funding at or above the threshold.
 A formula is entered in the Single Audit Required? column to calculate the total amount of awards.
-Formula: =IF((SUMIF(C:C,C2,I:I)>=750000),"YES","NO/Unknown") is entered in the second row where column C is the FEIN and column I is the awarded amount.
+Formula: =IF((SUMIF(D:D,D2,I:I)>=750000),"YES","NO/Unknown") is entered in the second row where column D is the FEIN and column I is the awarded amount.